Humanitariansai/The-Crispus-Project/README.md

 ### For Mentors
 - Recent Master's graduates in CS, engineering, or related fields (within last 3 years)
 - Interest in education, AI, and mentorship
-- Commitment of 5-10 hours weekly for one semester
 - Apply with resume and mentorship statement

 ## Our Sandbox Environment